microshare/microshare.github.io/docs/2/technical/quick-start/basic-dev-roadmap.md

 #### Views

 [A View](/docs/2/technical/microshare-platform/views-guide/) is a component for managing your data access.
-It lets you send static data, query the data lake, manage content and data formats and also puts controls over data elements along with sharing rules.
+It lets you send static data, query the data lake, manage content and puts controls over data elements along with sharing rules.

 #### Dashboard